backplane-cloud/backplane-api/README.md

 `bp request add --requestType link --requestedForType product --requestedForId <productId>`

 And once approved, the `productId` of the App becomes the actual Product it is linked to, and the Product keeps an array of linked Apps.

+You can now run `bp org show --id <orgId> --tree` to see a visual hierarchy on the terminal.
+The CLI walkthrough in this getting started represents a new setup.
+Apps can be created quickly and easily, with the segregated concerns of account provisioning, resource provider registering, access implementation being left to Backplane API.